wavemaker/docs/learn/how-tos/copy-to-clipboard.md

 ## Copy Text to Clipboard

-The clipboard allows you to copy the text on single a button click or through an event handler.
+The clipboard allows you to copy the text on a single button click or through an event handler.
 The following steps describe how to implement copy text to the clipboard feature on a button click.

 [![form_filter_design](/learn/assets/Copy_ClipBoard.png)](/learn/assets/Copy_ClipBoard.png)

 ## Step-1: Drag and Drop Widget

-Drag-and-drop a text or number or a textarea widget on a page and drag-and-drop a button and name it as `Copy Text`.
+1. Drag-and-drop a text, number, or a textarea widget on a page.
+2. Drag-and-drop a button and name it as `Copy Text`.

 ## Step-2: Adding Script to the On Click Event

-Add the following Script to copy text to the clipboard when you click the button.
+Add the following Script to the button to copy text.

 - Click the `Copy Text` button, go to **Events** -> **On Click** and select `JavaScript` from the dropdown.